-EQ 2: How can I decompose numbers to help me divide?
+EQ 2: How do I notate my thinking when decomposing numbers to divide?

+★ 5.NBT.B.6

-- ★ 5.NBT.B.6 Extension of 4th grade division standard (4-digit dividends and 1-digit divisors) - Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on: - Place value - The properties of operations - Divisibility rules; and - o The relationship between multiplication and division - Illustrate and explain calculations by using equations, rectangular arrays, and area models - → 5.NBT.B.5 Fluently (efficiently, accurately and with some degree of flexibility) multiply multi-digit whole numbers using a standard algorithm.
+- Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on: - Place value - The properties of operations - Divisibility rules; and - The relationship between multiplication and division - Illustrate and explain calculations by using equations, rectangular arrays, and area models - → 5.NBT.B.5 Fluently (efficiently, accurately and with some degree of flexibility) multiply multi-digit whole numbers using a standard algorithm.